The Wells Gray Caribou Connection

 Between the early 70s and 2016, most logging took place outside the Clearwater Valley.
 More recently, however, MoF has awarded numerous cutting permits adjacent to the park.

 This burst of logging activity within the Clearwater Valley will likely be disastrous for the park’s caribou herds.
 Briefly, snow in this portion of the valley is light by local standards, so Wells Gray’s deer and moose congregate here in winter – as do its wolves and cougar.
 Logging this area would create even better winter habitat for these animals, in time bringing even more predation to bear on the park’s caribou.
 A perfect predator storm.

-What is particularly egregious about this recent logging activity is that all of it is taking place in portions of the Clearwater Valley that in 2014 were formally designated as Critical Habitat for Caribou under the Species at Risk Act (SARA).
-If for this reason alone, these cutblocks should never have been put up to bid by B.C.
-Timber Sales nor been approved by MoF.
-Yet they were approved by government officials fully aware of the cumulative impacts of industrial-scale logging on Wells Gray’s Mountain Caribou herds.
+What is particularly disturbing about this recent logging is that the forests being cut occur within an area federally designated in 2014 as Critical Habitat for Caribou – a legal designation under Canada’s Species at Risk Act (SARA).
+For this reason alone, these cutblocks should never have been approved.
+Yet the government officials who approved them were fully aware of their probable cumulative impacts on Wells Gray’s Mountain Caribou herds.